 Stabilize Your Replacement Teeth

 Compared to traditional methods of tooth replacement, dental implants offer a wealth of benefits.
-This is especially true in the case of significant tooth loss, when the alternative treatment option would be a partial or complete denture.
-Keep reading to learn more about the differences between dental implants and dentures in Chaska, and which one may be best for your smile.
-Our team is here to help you choose the very best option.
+This is especially true in the case of significant tooth loss when the alternative treatment option would be a partial or complete denture.
+Keep reading to learn more about the differences by comparing dental implants vs dentures in Chaska, MN, and call us to learn which one may be best for your smile.
+Our dental team is here to help you choose the very best option.

 Whether they are partial or complete, traditional dentures rest on the gums, and will often slip or slide around at the most inconvenient times.
-Patients who wear a traditional denture may struggle to find an appropriate fit, and often suffer with a limited diet, difficulty speaking, or bothersome oral sores or blisters.
+Patients who wear a traditional denture may struggle to find an appropriate fit and often suffer from a limited diet, difficulty speaking, or bothersome oral sores or blisters.

 There are several benefits associated with this method of tooth replacement compared to a conventional denture.
 Some of them include: